 Robust common reading programming throughout the year includes expert guest lectures, stimulating events, film showings, and much more.
 In 2021-22, for example, the Common Reading Program…

-• Hosted and collaborated with 19 other campus units system-wide to provide 92 virtual and in0person events, more than double the number of previous years.
+• Hosted and collaborated with 19 other campus units system-wide to provide 92 virtual and in-person events, more than double the number of previous years.

-• Students can typically select from three to five events per week to enhance their knowledge relating to book topics.
+• Students can typically select from three to five events per week to enhance their knowledge relating to book topics, and often earn extra course credit for attendance.

 Stylized gray tracing of a collage made up of the covers of past Common Reading books.